jwoehr/qisjob/README.md

 WARRANTIES.

 positional arguments:
-  filepaths             Filepath(s) to 1 or more .qasm files, default is stdin
+  filepath              Filepath(s) to 0 or more .qasm files, default is stdin

 optional arguments:
   -h, --help            show this help message and exit